List of accolades received by The Hunger Games film series: The Hunger Games: Mockingjay – Part 2

-The Hunger Games: Mockingjay – Part 2 is the fourth and final installment in The Hunger Games film series, and the second of two films, released on November 20, 2015, in the United States.
+The Hunger Games: Mockingjay – Part 2 is the fourth installment in The Hunger Games film series, and the second of two films, released on November 20, 2015, in the United States.
 The story continues with Katniss Everdeen, as she prepares to win the war against President Snow (Donald Sutherland) and the tyrannical Capitol.
 Together with Peeta, Gale, Finnick (Sam Claflin), and others, she travels to the Capitol to kill Snow.
 However, President Coin, the leader of District 13 and the rebellion, hides a bigger agenda that could not only jeopardize Katniss' life, but the future of Panem.

 Part 2 has received 17 nominations, winning five, winning three 2nd place prizes and one 3rd place prize.